pytorch/opacus/Migration_Guide.md

 ## New API intro

-First, a quick recap how the new API looks like.
+First, a quick recap on how the new API looks.

 The first difference you'll notice is increased focus on data handling.
-Batch sampling is an important component of DP-SGD (e.g. privacy accounting relies on amplification by sampling) and Poisson sampling is quite tricky to get right, so now Opacus takes control of 3 PyTorch training objects: model, optimizer and data loader.
+Batch sampling is an important component of DP-SGD (e.g. privacy accounting relies on amplification by sampling) and Poisson sampling is quite tricky to get right, so now Opacus takes control of 3 PyTorch training objects: model, optimizer, and data loader.

-Here's the simple example:
+Here's a simple example:

 ```python
 # define your components as usual